Andy Burnham: Political views

 In his 2015 leadership bid, Burnham pledged to commit Labour to "a policy of progressive renationalisation of the railway system".
 Burnham also favours a universal graduate tax to replace student tuition fees, and voted against the most recent increase in fees.
 He has advocated a National Care Service, integrating care services into the National Health Service.
-Burnham's key economic policies in his leadership bid included a new levy to fund social care, extending the higher minimum wage to all ages (it currently only applies to those over 25), and banning zero-hour contracts.
+In his leadership bid, Burnham's key economic policies included a new levy to fund social care, extending the higher minimum wage to under-25s, and banning zero-hour contracts.
 Burnham described the mansion tax proposed by Ed Miliband as "the politics of envy", saying he knew it would lose votes when his mother phoned and told him it represented a return to the 1970s.

-Burnham is a strong supporter of devolving power and, in his 2015 leadership campaign, criticised the "Westminster Bubble", the London-centric focus in British politics and perceived detachment from life outside Westminster.
-However, some opponents and political commentators accused him of being a part of the same bubble that he criticises.
-He views devolution of powers to Greater Manchester (including an elected mayor) as an opportunity for urban regeneration.
+Burnham is a strong supporter of devolving power and, in his 2015 leadership campaign, criticised the "Westminster Bubble" – the London-centric focus in British politics and perceived detachment from life outside Westminster.
+Some opponents and political commentators accused him of being a part of the same bubble he criticises.
+He views devolution of powers to Greater Manchester (including its elected mayor) as an opportunity for urban regeneration.
 He also called for a focus on Northern identity.
 After he was elected as Mayor of Greater Manchester, he described the new powers for northern cities as "the dawn of a new era".
 Burnham feels the government does not invest enough money in the North of England, saying: "Almost five years after the government promised us a northern powerhouse, we learn that public spending in the north has fallen while rising in the south.
 This has got to stop and it is time that the north came to the front of the queue for public investment".

-Burnham voted for Keir Starmer, who went on to win, in the 2020 Labour Party leadership election, saying in an interview with The Guardian that "Keir is a brilliant man.
-The fact he was a former DPP, and came to work in my shadow Home Office team with no airs and graces says a lot about Keir Starmer."

 Burnham is a supporter of an elected House of Lords and for switching elections to the House of Commons to a form of proportional representation.

+Head North

+In 2024, Burham co-authored Head North: A Rallying Cry for a More Equal Britain with Liverpool's metro mayor Steve Rotheram.
+The book was described by Benjamin Myers for "the Observer" as "offer[ing] hope to the northern regions when it is most needed, and remind[ing] us that those politicians who refuse to toe the party line are often those who history remembers most favourably."
+In contrast, it was described by Jonathan Ball in the New Statesman as simplifying the North–South divide in England to "'London elite' vs 'neglected north' caricatures".